Dealing: or the Berkeley-to-Boston Forty-Brick Lost-Bag Blues

 Dealing: Or the Berkeley-to-Boston Forty-Brick Lost-Bag Blues is a novel written by Michael Crichton, his ninth published novel.
 Authorship credit is shared with his brother Douglas Crichton, resulting in the only time the pseudonym Michael Douglas was used.
 It was originally published in 1970.
-It was serialized in the December 1970, January 1971 and February 1971 issues of Playboy magazine.
+It was serialized in the December 1970, January 1971, and February 1971 issues of Playboy magazine.

 Plot summary

 In order to hook up with his new California girlfriend, a Harvard graduate involves her in an ill-fated plan to smuggle a suitcase full of marijuana bricks from Berkeley to Boston.

 Background

-Crichton wrote the book with his brother, then 19 years old.
+Crichton wrote the book with his brother, who was then 19 years old.
 He said he wrote it "completely from beginning to end".
 Then his brother rewrote it from beginning to end, and then Crichton rewrote it again.

 Crichton said the novel was "interesting to me because it attacks what is to most people a puzzling area.
 What really happens to nice, middle-class, well-educated, suburban, bright kids who get into drugs?
 Why do they get into the position of having these experiences?
 The book is not sociology; it's fiction, but it pokes at some of these things."